dcoldeira/Embedded_Linux/Contents/Classes_and_Objects.md

     return 0;
 }
 ```
-The reader file holds the function declarations (prototype) and variables declarations:
+The header .h file holds the function declarations (prototype) and variables declarations:

 ```C++
 // in NiceClass.h